mshagirov/pythonlab/_02-lab-1/01-prerequisites.md

 Alternatively, you can start the WSL system with `ubuntu` command which is the name of the default Linux distribution that gets installed with `wsl`.

-Inside, WSL Ubuntu run the following to check the version of installed Python:
+Inside WSL Ubuntu, run the following to check the version of installed Python:

 ```bash
 python3 --version